peter-i-istvan/msc-thesis/README.md

 If you are working in a HPC environment with slurm, the corresponding `.sbatch` file to be executed will be mentioned.

-### Dataloader creation

-To create the Torch `Dataloader`s, run the [`data.py`](data.py) script after uncommenting the relevant lines in the main body of the script.
-The paths at the beginning (denoted by uppercase variable names) should be set according to the new environment.
+If the dataloaders are not saved to files yet, you should run `data.py` first, before `train_experiments.py`.

-### Running under SLURM
+## Running under SLURM

 Assuming project name is `c_gnn42`:
 ```